Women’s Writing

 A description of this method can be found at the bottom of the page.

 These workshops make dedicated time and space for you to write in a warm-spirited, supportive space.
-Participants are encouraged to “come as you are” and write what arises, whether fiction, creative non-fiction, poetry, or something else.
+Participants are encouraged to “come as you are” and write what arises, whether fiction, creative non-fiction, reflections on life, poetry, or something else.
 In the AWA writing workshops, clear guidelines are established to create a space for authenticity and creativity, while also developing the skills and craft of writing.
 No writing experience is needed.

 What you will receive:

-- Time to write
+- Time to write with freedom

-- Connection with other women
+- Connection with other women and their stories

 - Time to share your writing and receive strengths-based feedback (optional)